Enalean/tuleap-documentation-en/languages/en/user-guide/rest/api.rst

 Various examples
 ================

-In this section you will find utilisation example of REST routes.
+In this section you will find utilization example of REST routes.

 POST /artifacts
 ---------------